• Skip to main content

 Rob used snaps and a snap tool to attach the skirting pieces to each other.
 I love this idea!

 If you don't mind screwing into your camper, you could also use screw-in snaps to hang the skirting.
-Personally I was too afraid I would make a mistake and end up with a bunch of holes in the wrong places to try that, but Rob's turned out great!
+I was too afraid I would make a mistake and end up with a bunch of holes in my RV.
+But Rob's turned out great!

 Idea #3: Skirting Over the Stairs and Adding a Porch

-Rob avoided the tricky issue of how to skirt around the steps by folding in his steps and covering them up and building these steps using free pallet wood instead.
+Rob avoided the tricky issue of how to skirt around the steps!
+He folded in his steps and covered them by building these steps using free pallet wood instead.

 I think Rob's skirting looks really sharp!